-Reasons for the 2021 Plan
+Reasons for an Amendment to the 2021 Plan

-- The Board believes that the number of ordinary shares currently remaining available for issuance pursuant to future awards under the 2014 Plan (as of June 17, 2021) is not sufficient for the Company's future granting needs.
-As of June 17, 2021, there were approximately 231 employees and consultants, and eight directors who will be eligible to participate in the 2021 Plan.
-Our Board, the Compensation Committee and management believe that the effective use of share-based long-term incentive compensation is vital to our ability to achieve strong performance in the future. - The 2021 Plan will maintain and enhance the key policies and practices adopted by our management and Board to align employee and shareholder interests and to link compensation to Company

-- performance.
-The Company believes maintaining and enhancing the broad-based equity program is essential to aligning shareholder and employees' interests while providing high motivation, retention, and potential upside value over the long term. - In addition, our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining, and motivating key personnel.
-We believe that the number of ordinary shares available for issuance under our 2021 Plan is essential to permit us to continue to provide long-term, equity-based incentives to present and future employees, directors, and consultants.
+- The Board believes that the number of ordinary shares currently remaining available for issuance pursuant to future awards under the 2021 Plan (as of June 22, 2022) is not sufficient for the Company's future granting needs.
+As of June 22, 2022, there were approximately 240 employees and consultants, and eight non-employee directors eligible to participate in the 2021 Plan.
+Our Board, the Compensation Committee and management believe that the effective use of share-based long-term incentive compensation is vital to our ability to achieve strong performance in the future. - The Company believes that maintaining the broad-based equity program is essential to aligning shareholder and employees' interests while providing high motivation, retention, and potential upside value over the long term. - In addition, our future success depends, in large part, upon our ability to maintain a competitive position in attracting, retaining, and motivating key personnel.
+We believe that an increase in the number of ordinary shares available for issuance under our 2021 Plan is essential to permit us to continue to provide long-term, equity-based incentives to present and future employees, directors, and consultants.